Season 1, Episode 50

 Gordon Neufeld:

 Exactly.
 And you have the capability of doing that because you have mixed feelings.
 They don’t have that capability.
-So first of all, always it’s important to read the child, make sense of the child.
+So first of all, it’s always important to read the child, make sense of the child.
 You said it, they’re frustrated.
 Something’s not working for the child.
-Now when it’s not working, they instinctively move to bite their younger sibling, this, that the parent or so on and so on.
+Now when it’s not working, they instinctively move to bite their younger sibling, this, that parent or so on and so on.
 Well, first of all, they should have something else to bite or another way that could be expressed.
 And so if they’re a biter, then give them something to bite.
 My goodness, that is not going to result in getting punished or getting, but what’s at the bottom of it?
 Well, why is the child attacking when they’re frustrated is because they haven’t felt the futility of getting their own way.
 And so biters are short on sadness.
 That would be true for the adult who feels like biting another person’s head off when they’re like, you can go for two or three years with this vengeance against a boss or something like that.

 You wait for your time, you dream of it at night.
 You have the perfect comeback.
 You want to be able to put down why you’re not feeling the futility of being able to get your way in this or get justice in this world.
 There’s a lack of sadness.
 So ultimately, what’s the homework?
 The homework is that it’s up to us to be able to hold a child in a place of frustration where we can, where it’s possible, where we have, until they can find the sadness about what isn’t working.
-I’ve never seen where a child does this that they turn out to be a biter.
+I’ve never seen a child do this that they turn out to be a biter.
 Now, all that said and done, my own grandson was a biter and he bit his mother.
 When his mother would come back, we would take care of the grandson.
-Mother would come back and he would probably, she would hug him and he would probably bite her in the deck.
+Mother would come back and he would probably, she would hug him and he would probably bite her on the deck.
 And it wasn’t going very well for him, and it wasn’t going very well for the mother.
 So I needed to get a safe way for this frustration to get out.
-So I scripted in a tantrum for him, and it really worked well.
-He was really to me, so I was doing gardening and he was a toddler.
+So I scripted a tantrum for him, and it really worked well.
+He was really into me, so I was gardening and he was a toddler.
 He was following me.
 He had his own pruners, and I pretended I couldn’t prune something.
 And so I started hopping up and down like a tantrum.
 Papa gets so bad,

 Gordon Neufeld: